-When the people heard that a college student had wandered into their midst, a village elder gathered everyone, young and old, into a small, mud hut and invited Wang to join them.
+When the people heard that a college student had wandered into their midst, a village elder gathered everyone, young and old, into a small mud hut and invited Wang to join them.
 As everyone stood around a tiny oil lamp, the elder brought out a bundle wrapped in black cloth.
-Slowly, with trembling hands, he unfolded the cloth, one layer at a time, until it revealed an old Bible.
+With trembling hands, he slowly unfolded the cloth, one layer at a time, until it revealed an old Bible.
 The pages were wrinkled and yellow.

 With all eyes on him, he read the Word of God as the people listened intently.
 He said it was as if they all fell into a trance.
 No one left or even moved.
 Wang, too, felt the special bond these people shared.
 Without feeling tired, he kept reading late into the night.
 Each time he paused, the peasants begged him to read more.
 Before he knew it, a rooster was crowing, and the peasants went out to work in the fields.
 Wang took a nap.
 After sunset, the peasants returned, and Wang continued reading to them.

-After several days, Wang had to resume his trip in order to be back at school on time.
+After several days, Wang had to resume his trip to return to school on time.
 The entire village turned out to see him off.
 They presented him with a large sack of sweet potatoes and would not let him leave without it.
 It was the best they could offer him from their village.
 Although Wang had many more miles to cover before he returned to Beijing, and he gave up many things along the way to lighten his load, he carried the sack of sweet potatoes on the back of his bicycle all the way home.

 From pages 40-41 of A Heart for Freedom by Chai Ling (Tyndale House.
-Reproduced here under the educational "fair use" provisions of the U.S. copyright acts).
+Reproduced here with minor editing under the educational "fair use" provisions of the U.S. copyright acts).

 A story and devotional reflections from Pearls of Great Price, Zondervan.
-Used here under the "fair use" for educational purposes of the U.S. copyright laws.
+Used with minor editing under the "fair use" for educational purposes of the U.S. copyright laws.

 "You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world." — 1 John 4:4 NASB

-Years ago my missionary friend Gesina was thrown into a communist prison in the Balkans because they caught her with Christian literature in the trunk of her car.
+Years ago, my missionary friend Gesina was thrown into a communist prison in the Balkans after they caught her with Christian literature in the trunk of her car.
 Sitting in that pitch-black cell, surrounded by a sickening stench with filth and trash on the floor that she couldn't even see, she suddenly thought of a verse of Scripture.
-That very morning, she had read Psalm 80:5 in her quiet time: "You have fed them with the bread of tears."
+That morning, she had read Psalm 80:5 in her quiet time: "You have fed them with the bread of tears."